OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 OneGate Configuration
 =====================

 The OneGate server allows **Virtual Machines to pull and push information from/to OpenNebula**.
-It can be used with all hypervisor Host types (KVM, LXC, FIrecracker, and vCenter) if the guest operating system has preinstalled the OpenNebula :ref:`contextualization package <guest_os>`.
+It can be used with all hypervisor Host types (KVM, LXC, Firecracker, and vCenter) if the guest operating system has preinstalled the OpenNebula :ref:`contextualization package <guest_os>`.
 It's a dedicated daemon installed by default as part of the :ref:`Single Front-end Installation <frontend_installation>`, but can be deployed independently on a different machine.
 The server is distributed as an operating system package ``opennebula-gate`` with system service ``opennebula-gate``.

 Read more in :ref:`OneGate Usage <onegate_usage>`.